Dondra Head Lighthouse

 History

 During the Period of British Ceylon (1815-1948 A.D.), this lighthouse was erected.
-The site for the lighthouse was selected by the British in 1826, but its construction works were commenced in 1887 (Abeyawardana, 2004).
+The site for the lighthouse was selected by the British in 1826, but its construction works commenced in 1887 (Abeyawardana, 2004).
 Mr Woodford Pilkinton M.I.C.E. is said to be the one responsible for this construction (Abeyawardana, 2004).
 The completed lighthouse was commissioned in 1890 (Abeyawardana, 2004).

 The lighthouse tower